smjuni/MechaCar_Statistical_Analysis/README.md

 - **Is the slope of the linear model considered to be zero?
 Why or why not?**

-    Because the p_value is much lower than the accepted 0.5 threshold, we can rule out our null hypothesis and establish that the slope of the model is not 0.
+    Because the p_value is much lower than the accepted 0.05 threshold, we can rule out our null hypothesis and establish that the slope of the model is not 0.

 - **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

     This model does not effectively predict the mpg of the MechaCar prototype because the significance of the Intercept variable is so high.
-This suggests that there are other extraneous variables within or beyond our dataset that are affecting the output.
+This suggests that there are other extraneous variables within or beyond our dataset that are affecting our analysis.

 ## Summary Statistics on Suspension Coils ##